vikingeducation/pairing_checkin/README.md

 ANYTHING.
 I HAVE DONE IT.

-Yadda yadda yadda, I'm really tired today. - Hai
+Yadda yadda yadda, I'm really tired today. - Hai I'm conflicting with you now